 Ruth Rhoten is a Goldsmith and Silversmith who is inspired by nature.
 She creates pieces reflecting the earth’s beauty.

-Expertise range from original one-of-a-kind pieces to limited editions in Gold and Silver.
-Commissions for jewlery and sculpture are always welcome.
+Her expertise ranges from original one-of-a-kind pieces to limited editions in Gold and Silver.
+Commissions for jewelery and sculpture are always welcome.